microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/web/GetStartedDesign.md

 ### Styles

-Fluent UI gives you access to Segoe, Microsoft’s official typeface, along with the color palette, type ramp, icons, and responsive grid for Office 365.
+Fluent UI gives you access to Segoe, Microsoft’s official typeface, along with the color palette, type ramp, icons, and responsive grid.
 [Learn more](#/styles/web)

 ### Icons